maxdan94/pava/README.md

 ##Info##

-This is an implementation of the Pool Adjacent Violators Algorithm (PAV algorithm or PAVA) for isotonic regression (with all intial weights equal to one) such as detail here:
+This is an implementation of the Pool Adjacent Violators Algorithm (PAV algorithm or PAVA) for isotonic regression (with all intial weights equal to one) such as detailed here:
 http://stat.wikia.com/wiki/Isotonic_regression
 https://en.wikipedia.org/wiki/Isotonic_regression